Vicko Zmajević

-Vicko Zmajević (21 December 1670 - 12 September 1745) was the Roman Catholic archbishop of Bar and Primate of Serbia and also the archbishop of the Archdiocese of Zadar.
+Vicko Zmajević (21 December 1670 - 12 September 1745) was a Roman Catholic prelate who served as Archbishop of Bar and Primate of Serbia and as the Archbishop of Zadar.

 Biography

-Zmajević was born in Perast, into the House of Zmajević, one of the most influential families in the region.
-He was appointed Archbishop of Bar on 18 April 1701 and Apostolic Administrator of Budva on 24 December 1701 and again on 12 August 1713.
-Zmajević at Bar church fair in 1702 had the title of Diocleciensis, totius regni Serviae primas, visitator Albanie.
+Zmajević was born in Perast, at the time part of the Venetian Albania, into the House of Zmajević, one of the most influential families in the region.
+He was appointed Archbishop of Bar, at the time in the Ottoman Empire, on 18 April 1701.
+He was appointed Apostolic Administrator of the Diocese of Budua (under the Republic of Venice) on 24 December 1701.

+At the Bar church fair in 1702, Zmajević had the title of Diocleciensis, totius regni Serviae primas, visitator Albanie.
 He was consecrated as bishop by Marino Drago, bishop of Kotor.

+In 1706, because unsafe life conditions, he moved back to Perast.
+In 1710, he moved to Kotor.

-Zmajević became the archbishop of Zadar on 22 May 1713.
+Zmajević became the archbishop of Zadar (in Venetian Dalmatia) on 22 May 1713.
 He resigned as Apostolic Administrator of Budva in 1714.
+He would also be reappointed Archbishop of Bar on 12 August 1713.
 He died in Zadar.

 Legacy

 The Croatian Encyclopedia describes him as a 'Croatian church politician and writer' and notes that his few remaining works are archived by HAZU.